Saturday, 7 February 2026

 But the muscular champion athlete whom he looks after has an even more obscure name: Cornedurus, i.e. corne d’urus (“auroch’s horn”).
 In place of these rather unpromising names, Bell and Hockridge devised the wonderfully memorable Gaius Veriambitius and Gluteus Maximus for the odd couple.

 However, I definitely had absolutely no chance with the Roman wrestling champion who appears on p.
 30 (aptly named Pugnatius by Bell and Hockridge).
-His French name, Chaussetrus (i.e. chaussette russe), refers to a Soviet military foot-rag worn instead of a sock!
+His original name, Chaussetrus (i.e. chaussette russe), refers to a Soviet military foot-rag worn instead of a sock!

 By chance, this was the first Astérix volume to feature Agecanonix, 93-year old veteran of Gergovia and Alesia.
 I could see that his name had something to do with age, but I wasn’t sure what.
 It is, in fact, a play on the phrase âge canonique, meaning “venerable age” (perhaps implying the age of retirement?), which is neatly captured by the English version, Geriatrix.
 (I love the fact that, in the German version, he is Methusalix.)
 However, elsewhere, it seems that Goscinny simply made up amusing names that might apply to any Gaul.

 Or to any Greek, for that matter.
-Once the Gauls are in Greece, their guide, Mixomatos (the French for myxomatosis, renamed Diabetes in the English version), shows them around Athens, recommending various establishments run by his cousins (a joke at the expense of Greek nepotism) — the chariot service of Scarfas (“Scarface”, renamed Kudos in English), the bureau de change of Calvados (which Bell and Hockridge changed to Makalos, with its punning financial overtones), the hotel of Plexiglas (whom bell and Hockridge renamed Phallintodiseus, a comment on the condition of some holiday accommodation).
+Once the Gauls are in Greece, their guide, Mixomatos (the French for myxomatosis, renamed Diabetes in the English version), shows them around Athens, recommending various establishments run by his cousins (a joke at the expense of Greek nepotism) — the chariot service of Scarfas (“Scarface”, renamed Kudos in English), the bureau de change of Calvados (which Bell and Hockridge changed to Makalos, with its punning financial overtones), the hotel of Plexiglas (whom Bell and Hockridge renamed Phallintodiseus, a comment on the condition of some holiday accommodation).
 Finally, (in the panel depicted below) he directs them to the restaurant of yet another cousin Fécarabos (an almost indecipherable reference to “fairy Carabosse”, the evil sprite from the ballet Sleeping Beauty, and better renamed Thermos in the English version).

 There is some more witty repartee as one Gaul remarks (above) that his amphora is non-returnable; “keep it”, comes the reply, “it will make a nice souvenir”.
 This, at least, was recognizable to my teenaged brain.
 (Note, in passing, the decorated amphora, based on the well-known Munich example in which the man (Oedipus) is seated and the sphinx stands to address him.)